tusharchopratech/tusharchopratech.github.io/_pages/about.md

 * University of Waterloo Graduate.
-* Background in Computer Science and System Design.
+* Background in Computer Science and Product Management.
 * Currently working in the field of Machine Learning, EMG, and HMI at Ebionics Lab, Canada.